 - Academic Integrity Module DAI001 Academic Integrity Module (0-credit-point compulsory unit)

-2 credit points of identified humanitarian electives from the following List A:
+2 credit points of course electives from the following List A:

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.